 10. Averaging Down Rules

-Averaging down is when you already have shares of a stock, and buy more shares of a stock after the price drops.
+Averaging down is when you already have shares of a stock but then buy more shares of that stock after the price drops.

 This decreases the average price at which you bought the stock but increases your share size.

-This is something to be aware of, and make your own rules for.
-You need to plan for this risk because there will be many times you want to do it.
+This is something to be aware of and make your own rules for.
+It would be best to plan for this risk because there will be many times you want to do it.

 11. Position Size